grafana/alloy/docs/sources/tasks/configure/configure-kubernetes.md

 Use this method if you prefer to write your {{< param "PRODUCT_NAME" >}} configuration in a separate file.

-1. Write your configuration to a file, for example, `config.river`.
+1. Write your configuration to a file, for example, `config.alloy`.

    ```river
    // Write your Agent config here: